Dear Lovely Children,

-I’m here for support and advice and some swift smack-talk when needed (which is often), but you are the housekeepers of your own life.
+I’m here for support and advice and some swift smack-talk when needed (often), but you are the housekeepers of your own life.
 You need to put yourselves to bed on time and not eat a truck-load of sugar for breakfast.
 And you need to wipe pee off of the toilet seat if you don’t want to sit in it.

 I’ve done that part of mom labor.
-The teen years bring on more worries and stresses than making sure you are wearing clean clothes and have fresh, crisp potato chips.
-I’ve moved on and hung up my laundry duties so I can teach you how to drive, have meaningful relationships, and search your backpacks every now and again for vape pens and pills.
+The teen years bring on more worries and stresses than making sure you wear clean clothes and have fresh, crisp potato chips.
+I’ve moved on and hung up my laundry duties to teach you how to drive, have meaningful relationships, and search your backpacks now and again for vape pens and pills.

 You are up to bat now.
 I’ve taught you well, and I’m ready to pass the baton whether you do what I’ve taught you, or not.

 And if you don’t?
-Well, I’ve found that having to clean up your own messes works like a charm.
+Well, I’ve found that having to clean up your mess works like a charm.

 I’ll be sitting over here as a sounding board with zero guilt so when you go without cereal for 6 days, or have to have a really hard talk with a friend, I’ll be sitting over here as a sounding board with zero guilt.
 I know that when you want something badly enough, you’ll figure out how to make it happen.